Gorillas in the Mist: Cast

+Release

+Gorillas in the Mist had its world premiere in New York City on September 14, 1988 and a premiere in Los Angeles on September 19.
+It started an exclusive run on 15 screens in the United States on September 23, 1988.

 Reception

 Box office

-Gorillas in the Mist started an exclusive run on 15 screens on September 23, 1988, and grossed $366,925.
+Gorillas in the Mist grossed $366,925 in its opening weekend.
 It expanded to 558 screens the following weekend and was the number one film for the weekend with a gross of $3,451,230.
 The film went on to gross $24,720,479 in the United States and Canada and $36,429,000 internationally for a worldwide total of $61,149,479.

 Critical response

 The film received generally positive reviews from critics, with many praising both Weaver's performance and the technical accomplishments of the movie while some were frustrated by the lack of depth in Fossey's on-screen characterization.

 Hal Hinson of The Washington Post declared, "At last, [Weaver] may have found a part cut to her scale", adding "it's a great role for her to pour herself into, and she doesn't skimp."
 However, he had his misgivings about the restrictions placed on Fossey's character: "The chief problem with Gorillas in the Mist is that it banalizes its heroine; it turns her into one of us.
 And by all accounts Fossey was anything but ordinary."
 He also accused the filmmakers of toning down Fossey's unstable mental state: "Fossey was more than merely eccentric...The movie hints at these aspects of her character but tries to soften them;...the filmmakers have done more than sanitize Fossey's life, they've deprived it of any meaning."
 Hinson concluded that "Gorillas in the Mist isn't a terrible film, but it is a frustrating one."

 While Roger Ebert was also happy with the casting of Weaver as Fossey ("It is impossible to imagine a more appropriate choice for the role"), he felt the character was too distanced from the audience and that her development and motives were unclear.
 He wrote that the film "tells us what Dian Fossey accomplished and what happened to her, but it doesn't tell us who she was, and at the end that's what we want to know."
 However, Ebert was impressed by the scenes with the gorillas and the way live footage of gorillas was seamlessly blended with gorilla costumes by Rick Baker: "Everything looked equally real to me, and the delicacy with which director Michael Apted developed the relationships between woman and beast was deeply absorbing.
 There were moments when I felt a touch of awe.
 Those moments, which are genuine, make the movie worth seeing."
 Hinson also agreed that "whenever the cameras turn on the gorillas — who are the film's true stars — you feel you're witnessing something truly great."